abdelrahmanzied/real_time_object_measurement/README.md

 ## Test Measurement
-The mobile was on 1m high above the ruler like in the trackbar controle.
+The mobile was 1m high above the ruler like in the trackbar control.

-The real length of the ruler is **23cm x 10cm** and mouse pad is **24cm x 20cm**
+The real length of the ruler is **23cm x 10cm** and the mouse pad is **24cm x 20cm**.

 ![Test Measurement](measurement.gif)